-At least 34 of the Philadelphia Inquirer journalists of color—the vast majority of those on the staff—called out sick on Thursday, in protest of editorial leadership’s decision to run an op-ed in Tuesday’s print edition with the headline “Buildings Matter, Too."
+At least 34 journalists of color at the Philadelphia Inquirer called out sick on Thursday, in protest of editorial leadership’s decision to run a column in Tuesday’s print edition with the headline “Buildings Matter, Too."

-As of Thursday morning, at least 43 journalists of color at the Philadelphia Inquirer had signed onto a letter to management, condemning the decision to print the article as part of a longer history of silencing and discrediting marginalized voices at the paper.
+As of Thursday morning, at least 43 journalists of color—the majority of those on the staff—at the Philadelphia Inquirer had signed onto a letter to management, condemning the decision to print the article as part of a longer history of silencing and discrediting marginalized voices at the paper.
 Of those not participating in the sick out, 7 have withheld their bylines today.

 “On June 4, we’re calling in sick and tired.
 Sick and tired of pretending things are OK.
 Sick and tired of not being heard,” the letter to management begins.
 “We’re tired of seeing our words and photos twisted to fit a narrative that does not reflect our reality.
 We’re tired of being told to show both sides of issues there are no two sides of.”